Vehicle Code in KansasCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

-The Kansas vehicle code is the body of state statutes that oversee and maintain order for everything related to driving in Kansas.
+The Kansas motor vehicle code is the body of state statutes that oversees and maintains order for everything related to driving in Kansas.

 Every state law in Kansas is covered, including vehicle laws.
 Topics range from antifreeze compounds, DUIs, and fair trade, to abandoned vehicles, motor oil disposal, and seat belts.
-Some of the codes most often referenced by drivers include:
+Some of the codes most often referenced are listed below.

 Chapter 8, Article 2: Driver's Licenses